jaketae/jaketae.github.io/_posts/2020-06-05-spark-basics.md

 # RDD Basics

 The RDD API is the most basic way of dealing with data in Spark.
-RDD stands for "Resilident Distributed Dataset."
+RDD stands for "Resilient Distributed Dataset."
 Although more abstracted, higher-level APIs such as Spark SQL or Spark dataframes are becoming increasingly popular, thus challenging RDD's standing as a means of accessing and transforming data, it is a useful structure to learn nonetheless.
 One salient feature of RDDs is that computation in an RDD is parallelized across the cluster.

 ## Spark Context